Google’s New Rules for Political Shopping Ads: Key Changes to Know

 FAQs

-Argentina, Australia, Chile, Israel, Mexico, New Zealand, South Africa, the United Kingdom, and the United States.
+The article names Argentina, Australia, Chile, Israel, Mexico, New Zealand, South Africa, the United Kingdom, and the United States.
+Merchants operating in those countries should check whether their ads fall under the updated policy.

-Check Google’s updated policy to see if your ads fall under the new guidelines.
-If they do, apply for election advertiser verification via Google Ads before April 16 to keep your ads running smoothly.
+Merchants should review Google’s updated policy to see whether their ads are covered.
+If they are, they should apply for election advertiser verification through Google Ads before April 16.

-The change might affect a small group of merchants, and missing the deadline could lead to disapproved ads or flagged accounts.
-Verify eligibility now if you’re selling politically themed items in the specified regions.
+The article warns that missing the deadline could lead to disapproved ads or flagged accounts.
+Sellers of politically themed items in the specified regions are advised to verify eligibility before the deadline.

 Comments